Black Diamond Camalot Review

 When placed in their optimal camming position, these cams walk minimally.
 Sling them long, and walking isn't even an issue.
 The Fixe Alien Revolutions, Wild Country Friends and the DMM Dragon Cams all have a leg up on the C4 when it comes to walking because they have their extendable sling.

 We love the C4s for their durability.
 Ropes and shoes wear out in a matter of months, vans break down, girlfriends leave after the vans break down, but the Black Diamond C4s keep on saving our butts season after season.
+The updated version has lighter lobes and a slightly wider trigger, but this doesn't affect their durability, and in our experience, they hold up to plugging, bumping, and whipping as well as the last design, and they still have solid cable loop, as opposed to the Ultralights Dyneema core.
 Keep them clean, lubed and save the more flexible cams for horizontal placements and these cams will last for years.
 When the nylon webbing starts looking shabby, get them reslung.
 BD recommends re-slinging every 2-5 years for cams with frequent use.

 The thumb loop adds precious inches to every placement, and every inch adds up when you're crawling up El Cap, one piece at a time.
 It's also another place to Fifi into besides the sling or the biner.
 Regarding strange aid placements, like flares and pin scars, Totem Cams outperform the C4s every time because each side of the cam can load independently, essentially making it an offset cam, and the heads are narrower.
 More Flexible small cams like the Black Diamond X4s and the Fixe Alien Revolutions also hold better in flared placements.
 The Metolius Ultralight Mastercams have narrower heads and more flexible stems than the C4s, but our testers are disappointed with their lack of a thumb loop.